alemfg/SMF-Extension/README.md

 ##### Windows

-If you want to run the SMF Extension under Windows, it is recomended that you install the latest version of [Python 3](https://www.python.org/downloads/).
+If you want to run the SMF Extension under Windows, you need to install the full version of [Python 3](https://www.python.org/downloads/) that is used with LibreOffice.
+For LibreOffice 5 and 6 Python 3.5.1 should work.
 Be sure to note where you install it.
-For simplicity, you might consider installing to C:\python36 or C:\python3.
+For simplicity, you might consider installing to C:\python35 or C:\Program Files\python35.
+Be sure to install the x86_64 version (aka the 64-bit version).

-After you install Python 3, go to the Control Panel and set up the PYTHONPATH variable.
+After you install Python 3.5.1, go to the Control Panel and set up the PYTHONPATH variable.
 Open the menu and type **environment variables**.
 This should lead you to the System Properties dialog box.
 Click on the **Environment Variables** button.

 Create a new **user** variable named PYTHONPATH.
 Set the value to the following.
 ```
-c:\python33;c:\python33\Lib;c:\python33\Lib\site-packages;c:\python33\Lib\sqlite3;c:\python33\DLLs
+c:\python35;c:\python35\Lib;c:\python35\Lib\site-packages;c:\python35\Lib\sqlite3;c:\python35\DLLs
 ```
-This assumes you installed Python 3 to C:\python33.
+This assumes you installed Python 3.5.1 to C:\python35.
 If you installed to a different directory, adjust accordingly.

 ##### macOS